XuaTheGrate/Abyss/README.md

 #### Rare Treasure Demons
 Have an encounter with the rare Treasure Demon and harness its power as your own.
+#### Dungeon Looting
+Explore the (more to come) various dungeons and collect as much loot as you can find!
+#### Crafting
+Turn the materials you find during your exploration into useful tools such as Lockpicks and more!
 ## W.I.P Features
 #### Background Music
 Enjoy great tunes in the background as you explore the mass of